WD-Scott/WordsofWar/README.md

 - ### `BertSeqVect.py`

-This Python module file includes the `BertSequenceVectorizer` class, which is designed to convert input text into vector representations using a pre-trained the Bidirectional Encoder Representations from Transformers (BERT) model.
+This Python module file includes the `BertSequenceVectorizer` class, which we designed to convert input text into vector representations using a pre-trained the Bidirectional Encoder Representations from Transformers (BERT) model.

   * Features: